hugochang1/Tutorial/Spec/Vehicle/ISO26262/Qual/readme.md

 - the goal is to ensure all faults can be handled correctly
 - need FMEA from HW team to decide how to FIT during UT, IT
 - provide API to generate faults (ex: corrupt PCIe packets, corrupt camera frame, ...etc.)
-- special module to test all faults case
+- use the special module to test all faults case
-- use debugger and set break point to change the input value or the value or register
+- use the debugger and set break point to change the input value or register value
 - customer will also need to know how to generate FIT to ensure they can ensure all faults are handled correctly
   - provide the detail FIT and script to customers